 I made sure that the post type for my custom fields is set to recipes.

-Now after I setup the ACF and CP UI – I can start adding my categories,
+Now after I set up the ACF and CP UI – I can start adding my categories,

 I wrote the plugin WP Custom Category Images to add an image for each category.
-After I setup my categories, I entered my recipes:
+After I set up my categories, I entered my recipes:

 When all was done, now I can start using my mobile app to show the content in my mobile app.
-To do that I needed to enable WP REST API V2 and to register my custom recipe images with the WP REST API V2, I did that by creating a plugin WP API V2 Recipe Category Images which with a few line of code register the IP.
+To do that I needed to enable WP REST API V2 and to register my custom recipe images with the WP REST API V2, I did that by creating a plugin WP API V2 Recipe Category Images which with a few lines of code register the IP.
 I could have used a plugin like Code Snippets to enter the code, I went with a plugin.